AlexMenor/AlexMenor/README.md

 ## Hello there 👋

 I am a full-stack software engineer passionate about building great products.
-I’ve worked mainly in fast-paced environments with a focus on making the biggest impact for the end-user, scaling from ideas to matured products.
+I’ve worked mainly in fast-paced environments with a focus on making the biggest impact for the end-user, scaling from ideas to mature products.

 Although I have more experience with these technologies, I consider myself stack agnostic and can learn anything quickly.